Tioman and Perhentian Islands

 Tioman Island is in the state of Pahang – a 2 hour ferry ride to the east from either Mersing or Tanjung Gemok on the mainland.
 You can get to either port from both Kuala Lumpur and Singapore by coach service.

-There are coaches leaving directly from Kuala Lumpur to Mersing and Tanjung Gemok departing several times daily from Terminal Bersepadu Seltatan (TBS).
+From Kuala Lumpur: There are coaches leaving directly from Kuala Lumpur to Mersing and Tanjung Gemok departing several times daily from Terminal Bersepadu Seltatan (TBS).
 The journey takes approximately 6 hours and costs between MYR 31 – 45 each way.

-Coaches leave directly from Singapore and depart several times daily.
+From Singapore: Coaches leave directly from Singapore and depart several times daily.
 It takes about 4 hours to get to Mersing and 4½ hours to Tanjung Gemok.
 The cost is SGD 30 – 40 each way.
 There is a coach that departs just before midnight and gets you to the ferry at 4am (well before the first sailing at 8am).
+ABC is usually the fourth ferry stop, and Salang Bay is the last.
+If you can afford it, you can also fly directly to Tioman.

 There are numerous dive operators scattered around Tioman Island, but B&J Diving has two dive centres, one in ABC and one in Salang, three boats, and a big team of dive guides and instructors eager to take you to all their favourite places.
-They even have the Tioman Dive Resort – which offers some of the smartest accommodation, right next door to their diver centre in ABC.
+They also have the Tioman Dive Resort – which offers some of the smartest accommodation, right next door to their diver centre in ABC.
 As a PADI 5 Star IDC they offer all the PADI training courses.

 Seasons